riggaroo/android-things-electricity-monitor/README.md

 # Electricity Monitor

-For those who may not know, I live in South Africa.
-A country that has been battling power problems for a few years.
+For those who may not know, I live in South Africa, a country where we sometimes battle with electricity.
 Hey we even have apps that give out "load-shedding" schedules.

 While this is fine and occasionally works when the schedules are actually uploaded, we have a lot of "unplanned" power outages that can go on for hours (sometimes even days).

 Which leaves me asking myself the following questions:

-1. Do I have power at home right now?
+- Do I have power at home right now?
-2. If not, how long has the power been out for?
+- If not, how long has the power been out for?
-3. Is it okay to eat the contents of my freezer?
-Or should I not risk it?
+- Is it okay to eat the contents of my freezer?

 ## Introducing "electricity monitor"... ##